riverbed/steelscript/README.rst

   # Build the steelscript image for Jupyter Notebook
   docker build --tag steelscript.notebook -f Dockerfile.notebook https://github.com/riverbed/steelscript.git

-Run the container with Jupyter Notebook server, for example on port 9999.
+Run the container with Jupyter Notebook server, by default on port 8888

 .. code:: shell

   # Start the steelscript.notebook container with built-in Jupyter Notebook
-  docker run -p 9999:8888 --name=steelscript.notebook -d steelscript.notebook
+  docker run -p 8888 --name=steelscript.notebook -d steelscript.notebook

-Grab the *token* in the output.
+In the output, grab the url containing the *token*, for example ` http://127.0.0.1:8888/tree?token=123456`, and open it in your browser to log into Jupyter.

-Then in your browser, navigate to http://localhost:9999, log in using the token and browse the Notebooks folder that contains samples.
+From there you can find example in the notebooks folder.

 Guide
 -------------------------